 Breeds Prone to Cataracts

-Always do in-depth research before buying a new dog.
-Some breeds are more susceptible to cataracts than others, and it is something to seriously consider before you make that commitment.
+Always do in-depth research before adopting a new dog.
+Some breeds are more susceptible to cataracts than others, and it is something to consider before you make that commitment.
 Here is a list of known dog breeds with a high risk of cataracts:

 As much as we hate to say it, there isn’t much you can do to prevent cataracts from happening.
 Suppose you want to catch it as early as possible so that you have treatment options.
 In that case, the best step you can take is to examine your pet’s eyes regularly, take them to the vet’s office if you notice anything unusual, find the medical history of your pet’s parents if possible.

 We love our furry companions and would do almost anything to take away their suffering.
-Although cataracts aren’t always painful, they have a huge impact on your dog’s life and how they experience the world around them.
-Do your best to assist your dog get used to their new lifestyle and make life easier for them in any way that you can.
+Although cataracts aren’t considered painful, they have a huge impact on your dog’s life and how they experience the world around them.
+It is important to know that the earlier cataracts are detected, the greater the chance of successful surgery.
+Do your best to get your dog to routine health checks, especially as they age.
+You may suspect nuclear sclerosis rather than cataracts, but only your veterinarian can distinguish between the two and make a plan accordingly.
+If vision loss occurs and your dog cannot be operated on or is awaiting surgery, get used to their new lifestyle and make life easier for them in any way that you can.

 Featured Image Credit: Masarik, Shutterstock